DTodorov2/Spreadsheets/README.md

 # Spreadsheets

-The "__Spreadsheets__" project works with files, requiring a file to be opened before any operations can be performed.
-If the specified file does not exist, the message "__Such file does not exist!__" is displayed, and the user is prompted to enter another filename.
-Once a file is opened, several actions can be performed, including __printing, closing, saving, saving as a new file, and editing__ a cell.
+The **Spreadsheets** project operates with files, requiring a file to be opened before any operations can be performed.
+If the specified file does not exist, the message **"Such file does not exist!"** is displayed, and the user is prompted to enter another filename.
+Once a file is opened, several actions can be performed, including **printing, closing, saving, saving as a new file, and editing** a cell.
 The program does not allow working with multiple files simultaneously.

+### Valid Cell Values

+A cell value can be one of the following types:
+- **Number** (integer or floating point)
+- **Formula**
-For a cell value to be valid, it must be one of the following types: a number (integer or floating point), a formula, or a string.
-A valid string must begin and end with quotation marks.
-If a string contains " or ,, a \ must be placed before them to be included in the string.<br>
+- **String**: A valid string must begin and end with quotation marks.
+If the string contains `"` or `,`, a `\` must be used before them.

 _Example of a __valid__ string_: "eX\amp\"le" → Interpreted as "eX\amp"le"<br>
 _Example of an __invalid__ string_: "eX\amp"le"<br>